 Uncovering Our Intrinsic Motivators

-Each employee’s intrinsic motivator is as unique as his or her fingerprint — and so is their journey toward discovering it.
+Each employee’s intrinsic motivation is as unique as their fingerprint — and so is their journey toward discovering it.
 Aduro calls this moment of self-realization the “Ignite Moment.”
 It’s the stage of the Transformative Habit Change Model when people realize the reason why they’re motivated to make a positive change.

 It might occur when your employees: